ilentt/xmldata/XML_folder_to_product.md

 To query all top product fruit in `datafile.xml` in this case you need select `fruitGroupID`, `name` from node `fruits.fruitGroup`.
 The query statement like above example, at this step you should skip other value in the query statement, just using it like default value.

 ##### Panel statement after encode
 Always define panel statement with id `55` for loading all top level product.
 After write query statement you need encode to avoid suddenly error when InDesign reading your define.
 The `<statement>` after encode in `<panelstatement` like example below.
+References document `InDesign/Plugins/products.html` section `Treeview Panel statements` for more detail.
 ```xml
 <panelstatement>
 		<id>55</id>